 How can gum disease be treated?

-Dentists always recommend their patients get gum disease such as gingivitis and periodontitis treated at the earliest to avoid complications in the future.
-However, once you contract periodontitis, the disease can only be treated and controlled, but not healed completely.
-There are a few treatment methods by which you can get the damage caused by gum disease reversed.
+Dentists always recommend their patients treat gum disease, such as gingivitis and periodontitis, at the earliest to avoid complications in the future.
+Once you develop periodontitis, the disease can be treated and controlled, but not cured completely.
+Fortunately, treatments for gum disease, combined with good oral hygiene and a healthy diet, can improve the health of the gums and successfully manage the disease.